KimSangYeon-DGU/Fire_Alarm_CCTV/client/README.md

 # Installation
     - Put your google-services.json file to client app directory.
-    - Build and run the project.
+    - Build and run the project in Android Studio.

 # Run
-    - Run CCTV Application.
+    - Run CCTV Application in your mobile phone.